 - infrequent undergarment changes

-Babies can experience candidiasis, especially on the buttocks, where a diaper tends to provide a warm, moist environment.
+Babies can also develop candidiasis of the skin, especially on the buttocks, where a diaper tends to provide an ideal environment for Candida.

-Your physician will most likely diagnose a candida infection by viewing the location of the rash and appearance of your skin.
+Your doctor will likely be able to make a diagnosis simply by performing a physical examination.
+During the exam, they’ll inspect the location of your rash and the appearance of your skin.

 Your doctor may also want to perform a skin culture before making a diagnosis of candidiasis of the skin.
 During a skin culture, your doctor will use a cotton ball to swab the affected area and collect a skin sample.
 The sample will then be sent to a laboratory to be tested for the presence of Candida.

 Candidiasis of the skin can usually be treated with home remedies, the most important of which is proper hygiene.
 Washing the skin regularly and drying the skin thoroughly can prevent the skin from becoming too moist.
 This is vital to keeping Candida infections at bay.

 Since abnormal blood sugar levels can contribute to the development of Candida infections, keeping your blood sugar under control may also help relieve symptoms.
 You may be able to lower your blood sugar by reducing the amount of sugar in your diet and by exercising for 30 minutes at least three times per week.
 If you have diabetes, it’s important to continue following your doctor’s instructions as you may need to be started on oral medications or even insulin

 In more severe cases of candidiasis, your doctor may recommend using an antifungal cream or powder that can be applied to your skin.
 This type of treatment can kill Candida and reduce the spread of the infection.
 If the infection has already spread to areas inside your body, such as your throat or mouth, you may need to take an oral antifungal to get rid of the infection.